SAP/open-ux-odata/packages/ui5-middleware-fe-mockserver/README.md

 - mockdataPath : the path to the folder containing the mockdata files
 - generateMockData : whether or not you want to use automatically generated mockdata
+- forceNullableValuesToNull: determine if nullable properties should be generated as null or with a default value (defaults to false)

 Additional option are available either per service of for all services if defined globally